-Schools everywhere are livestreaming sporting events to engage community members who can’t be there in person.
-Streaming video may seem daunting at first, but with a little preparation and troubleshooting, you can seamlessly integrate livestreaming into your school’s athletic program.
-Here are five tips to help you successfully livestream the next big game.
+Schools everywhere are looking to live stream youth sports to engage community members who can’t be there in person.
+Streaming youth sports video may seem daunting at first, but with a little preparation and troubleshooting, you can seamlessly integrate livestreaming into your school’s athletic program.
+Here are five tips to help you successfully livestream the next big game..

 It’s no secret that the more you prepare to livestream a school sports event the more smoothly it will go.
 We recommend you write down a checklist ahead of time to guide the preparation process.
 The following tips will help inform that checklist.

 PREPARE YOUR AUDIENCE

 It is important to confirm that parents, alumni, staff and fans have all the information they need, particularly for those that may be less tech-savvy.
 Send out game-day information well in advance so that everyone knows how things are going to work beforehand.
 For some, this might be the first live stream they’ve ever tuned into, so they may need more thorough instructions and ample time to figure it out or ask for help.